On the isoperimetric and isodiametric inequalities and the minimisation of eigenvalues of the Laplacian: Bounding Dirichlet and Neumann counting functions

-For a convex domain $\Omega$, recall the definition of its Neumann eigenvalue counting function $\mathcal{N}_{\Omega}^{N}$ from \eqref{eq:Neumann_counting} and its Dirichlet eigenvalue counting function $\mathcal{N}_{\Omega}^{D}$ from \eqref{eq:Dirichlet_counting}.
+For a bounded convex domain $\Omega \subset \mathbb{R}^{d}$, recall the definition of its Neumann eigenvalue counting function $\mathcal{N}_{\Omega}^{N}$ from \eqref{eq:Neumann_counting} and its Dirichlet eigenvalue counting function $\mathcal{N}_{\Omega}^{D}$ from \eqref{eq:Dirichlet_counting}.
 We aim to prove a suitably good family of upper bounds on $\mathcal{N}_{\Omega}^{N}$, which in turn give us lower bounds on the Neumann eigenvalues of $\Omega$, and a suitably good family of lower bounds on $\mathcal{N}_{\Omega}^{D}$, which in turn give us upper bounds on the Dirichlet eigenvalues of $\Omega$.

-In order to prove these upper bounds, we need to divulge briefly into some convex geometry.
-We remark that all the results in convex geometry are generally stated for compact convex sets but we state the equivalent statement here for convex domains for simplicity of exposition.
-A famous result in this area is the Minkowski-Steiner theorem, which gives an expression of the volume of fattening a convex domain by taking the Minkowski sum with a ball of radius $\delta > 0$, in terms of geometric quantities associated with $\Omega$.
+In order to prove these bounds, we need to divulge briefly into some convex geometry.
+We remark that all the results in convex geometry stated in this paper are generally stated for compact convex sets but we given the equivalent statement here for bounded convex domains for simplicity of exposition.
+A well-known result in this area is the Minkowski-Steiner theorem, which gives an expression of the volume of fattening a bounded convex domain by taking the Minkowski sum with a ball of radius $\delta > 0$, in terms of geometric quantities associated with $\Omega$.

+From here forward, let $\mathcal{O}_{d}$ denote the collection of bounded convex domains endowed with the Hausdorff topology induced by the metric given by \eqref{eq:Hausdorff_metric}.